 Transport affordability and inclusive information provision are also key to the delivery of the transport plan.
-Public transport will be included in the price of the spectator event tickets which will also simplify spectator ticketing requirements.
-Information will be communicated in a range of ways, in print and in digital formats, and a dedicated Games journey planner will help improve people's understanding of travel options that meet their needs.
-Increased staff and volunteer presence in all key interchanges and increased safety and security measures will also help support the spectator experience, improve confidence and offer that face-to-face travel experience that is vital for many, such as for people with physical and hidden disabilities, and women.
-Equality and disability awareness will also form part of staff and volunteer training.
+Information will be communicated in a range of ways, in print and in digital formats, and we will explore how an accessible, personalised Games journey planner could help improve people's understanding of travel options that meet their needs.
+Increased staff and volunteer presence in all key interchanges will also help support the spectator experience.
+Equality and disability awareness will form part of staff and volunteer training.

-7. TRANSPORT DURING THE GAMES
+8. TRANSPORT DURING THE GAMES